-- Each full- or part-time, regular, and continuous employee is able to use, as indicated in paragraph (2) below, a leave of absence due to a medically related disability, family caregiving, funeral, service as a pall bearer, adoption and/or on-the-job-injury at the normal rate of pay when accrued leave is available.
+- Each full- or part-time regular employee is able to use, as indicated in paragraph (2) below, a leave of absence due to the reasons specified in paragraph a above at the normal rate of pay when accrued leave is available.
 Employees hired on a temporary, on-call, provisional, project, or emergency basis, as well as students hired through the Office of Student Financial Aid and students hired in positions reserved specifically for student employees, are not entitled to sick leave.

 - Restrictions on sick leave absences.
 A department will, when satisfied by evidence presented, grant the following amount of paid time off to be charged against and not to exceed the employee's accrued sick leave for:

-- Medically related disability: A leave for a medically related disability to the extent that the birth mother, who is the employee, has accrued sick leave credits to cover the period.
+- Medically related disability involving pregnancy and/or childbirth: A leave to the extent that the employee who gives birth has accrued sick leave credits to cover the period.
 The time during which the employee is unable to work because of a medically related disability caused or contributed to by a pregnancy-related condition is treated as a medically related disability.
-Birth mothers are entitled to leave for any period of pregnancy-related temporary disability, to be charged against accrued sick leave.
-Based on current medical practice, a leave of no more than six weeks would not require documentation of disability.
+An employee who gives birth is entitled to leave for any period of pregnancy-related temporary disability, to be charged against accrued sick leave.
+Based on current medical practice, a leave of up to six weeks following the birth would not require documentation of disability.
 If an employee's accumulated sick leave is insufficient to cover the period of pregnancy-related disability, the employee will, at the employee's request, be granted a leave of absence to be charged to vacation time, compensatory time, or a leave of absence without pay.
 Any authorized leave beyond the period of disability is considered as vacation or a leave of absence without pay.
 See also III-22.8 Parental Leave.

 - Family caregiving leave is available so that a faculty or staff member may provide care of and necessary attention to an ill or injured family member.
-Family caregiving leave was established to assist the faculty or staff member with his or her family-related responsibilities.
-Family caregiving leave is in addition to vacation leave that can also be used for care and necessary attention of an ill or injured family member.
+Family caregiving leave was established to assist the faculty or staff member with their family-related responsibilities.
+Family caregiving leave is in addition to vacation leave that can also be used for care of and necessary attention to an ill or injured family member.

-The maximum usage per year of family caregiving leave includes the current calendar year allowance of up to five days of sick leave (40 hours of sick leave based on full-time employment, pro-rated for part-time), as well as any unused allowance from the previous calendar year, up to 80 hours in total (pro-rated for part-time) for the care of and necessary attention to ill or injured members of the employee's immediate family.
-Carryover of the unused allowance from the previous year applies to employees covered by a collective bargaining agreement only if the benefit has been negotiated and is contained in the agreement.
+The maximum usage per year of family caregiving leave includes the current calendar year allowance of up to five days of sick leave (40 hours of sick leave based on full-time employment, pro-rated for part-time), as well as any unused allowance from the previous calendar year, up to 80 hours in total (pro-rated for part-time).

-Family caregiving leave is paid leave charged to accrued sick leave.
-Appropriate verification of the status of the ill or injured person may be requested.
+Family caregiving leave is charged to accrued sick leave.
+Appropriate verification of the need for family caregiving leave may be requested.